Antonio Di Natale: Style of play

 A quick, mobile, diminutive and versatile player, gifted with good tactical intelligence, speed, and a lethal eye for goal, Di Natale was capable of playing anywhere along the front line; throughout his career he was deployed in the centre as a lone striker, out wide on the left in an attacking trident, or even in a deeper, creative, supporting role, due to his positional sense, vision and ability to both score and create goals.
 He was mainly known for his pace, control, flair, technical skills and sense of space in the area, as well as his ability to make attacking runs to beat the defensive line and subsequently finish off chances.
 Due to his opportunism, composure in front of goal, and ability to strike the ball well with either foot despite being naturally right-footed, he was able to score from any position on the pitch.

 Regarded as one of the best and most prolific Italian forwards of his generation, Di Natale earned the prestigious Serie A Capocannoniere award as Serie A's top goalscorer for the 2009–10 and 2010–11 seasons, also winning the AIC Serie A Italian Footballer of the Year award in 2010.
 In addition to his skill and goalscoring ability, Di Natale also stood out for his leadership, loyalty, work-rate and longevity throughout his career.
 He was also an accurate free-kick and penalty taker.

 Coaching career

 On 4 September 2018, Di Natale was hired by Spezia as technical collaborator for the first team.
 He was subsequently put in charge of the club's Under-17 youth team in July 2019, a role he left in September 2020.

 On 11 April 2021, Di Natale was named new head coach of Serie C club Carrarese, in what represented his first managerial role in his career, taking over from Silvio Baldini, a former manager of his during his days at Empoli.
 After guiding Carrarese to safety in his short stint in charge of the club in the 2020–21 season, Di Natale signed a two-year deal to remain in charge of the Tuscanian club.
-After completing the 2021–22 Serie C with the Apuani, on 11 July 2022 Di Natale mutually rescinded his contract with Carrerese.
+After completing the 2021–22 Serie C with the Apuani, on 11 July 2022 Di Natale mutually rescinded his contract with Carrarese.